 Adobe has an excellent tutorial which demonstrates the Select and Mask in action.
 Julienne Kost shows how easy and powerful it is.

 Ready for other useful Photoshop tutorials?
 See how to sharpen your photos, how to use the blending mode in Photoshop, and how to create a custom color palette.
-Learning how to create an online photo frame is also a great way to pick up a few Photoshop skills!
+Learning how to create 3D buttons is also a great way to pick up a few Photoshop skills!

 Image Credit: Yaruta/Depositphotos